Dirichlet Mechanism for Differentially Private KL Divergence Minimization: Background and related work

 If $M$ is $(\varepsilon,0)$-\DP, then we say that it is $\varepsilon$-differential private ($\varepsilon$-\DP). \end{definition} The term \emph{pure differential privacy} (pure DP) refers to $\varepsilon$-differential privacy, while \emph{approximate differential privacy} (approximate DP) refers to $(\varepsilon,\delta)$-DP when $\delta>0$.

-In contrast to pure and approximate DP, the next definitions of differential privacy are defined in terms of the R\'enyi divergence between $M(x)$ and $M(x')$: \begin{definition}[R\'enyi Divergence~\cite{Renyi1961}] Let $P$ and $Q$ be probability distributions.
+In this paper, we shall concern ourselves with R\'enyi differential privacy, a relaxed notion of differential privacy defined in terms of the R\'enyi divergence between $M(x)$ and $M(x')$: \begin{definition}[R\'enyi Divergence~\citep{Renyi1961}] Let $P$ and $Q$ be probability distributions.
 For $\lambda\in(1,\infty)$ the R\'enyi divergence of order $\lambda$ between $P$ and $Q$ is defined as